Get your copy of the NSCA CPT exam cheat sheet. It helps immensely for studying for the exam.

 30 – 60 minutes per day is the recommendation.

 The eventual goal to shoot for is 50 – 60 minutes per day.

 40 – 75% of HRR intensity.

 TLC Weight Loss

-Weight loss along with a diet program and exercise will bring larger decreases in LDLs, increases in HDLs, and reduce the overall cholesterol.
+Weight loss, along with a diet program and exercise, will bring larger decreases in LDLs, increases in HDLs, and reduce overall cholesterol.

 Someone with three or more of these criteria would be defined as having metabolic syndrome: